Reduce Your Electric Bill

 Changing tariffs is easy and free, you’ll need to locate your Unified Supply Point Code CUPS number on your bill – an alphanumeric code starting with ES – to quote when speaking with the company.

 Don’t forget that there are lots of new and smaller companies, you don’t need to go with one of the well-known names.
 Even if a smaller company stops trading, your electricity will never be cut off.
 Why?
 Smaller companies do not generate power, they simply buy and sell it on the free market.
 One of the bigger companies always has overall responsibility for the supply and this is shown on the invoice.

 Saving: Between the cheapest and most expensive tariffs, over 200€ per year 👍🏻

 Well, it depends.
 Do you have a separate boiler contract?
 If so, then you may find that you’re paying twice for the same thing.

 Remember, lots of special tariffs come with a mandatory maintenance contract.
 If your home is quite new, you may be paying for nothing.
 For older homes it may be worthwhile.

 Saving: Around 10€ per month 👍🏻

 More ways to save:

-- Turn it down!
-The recommended temperature for your home is 18 to 21ºC, however many of us turn the thermostat up higher.
+- Regulate your air con/heating!
+The recommended temperature for your home is 18 to 21ºC.
 Changing the setting by a couple of degrees means more savings.